 And then we moved on to energy-saving light bulbs (also known as the rather catchy titled Compact Fluorescent Lightbulbs)?

 These are the bulbs that you flick the switch and then wonder if it’s actually turned on.
 Then after 15 minutes they finally start to brighten up.

 And did you know that because of the mercury inside these light bulbs, special arrangements should be made for their disposal?
 In short, they’re not great.
 There is a good chance that there are still some sat around your home.

 What’s the alternative?

 Well, try an LED bulb.
 These are incredibly efficient and no longer expensive as prices have come down drastically over the last couple of years.
-Plus, no longer do you have to plan in advance when you may want to see something in your room!
+Plus, no longer do you have to plan in advance when you may want to see something in your room.

-The reason LED bulbs are so efficient compared to other bulbs is that they lose very little heat.
+The reason LED bulbs are so efficient compared to older-style bulbs is that they lose very little heat.
 Traditional (or incandescent) light bulbs convert less than 5% of their energy to light.
 The rest is lost in heat.